Custom Residential, Sustainable Practice

 Quality of Materials

 Problem: Often, less expensive materials are of poor quality.
 You want to purchase quality materials that will last for a long time and will be low maintenance.
 I am not sure who said it first, but I love this quote: “Those who are less financially stable cannot afford to be cheap.”
-This is so true to buildings, as well.
+This is so true for buildings, as well.
 If you build with cheap siding, you will be replacing and maintaining it every five years, which could add a lost of cost.
-If you build with cheap tiles that crack easily and need to be replaced, you most likely will see the new tile stick out like a sore thumb and the value of your floor goes to zero.
-No one wants it.
+If you build with cheap tiles that crack easily and need to be replaced, you most likely will see the new tile stick out like a sore thumb and the value of your floor or shower all goes to zero.
+No one wants this to happen.

 Solutions: Build with the highest quality materials, even if that means that you get less house or not exactly all the components of your desired remodel.
-Quality should not be compromised.
-There is a new siding called Kebony: this is wood that is treated with plant material to basically expand the wood and make it super hard.
+Quality should not be compromised, and it doesn’t need to be.
+For example, there is a siding and decking material called Kebony: this is wood that is treated with plant material to basically expand the wood and make it super hard.
 It’s insect repellant, rot repellant, and so incredibly stable.
 If you install it properly as siding, you can get a 30-75 year warranty.
 That is basically unheard of.
 The alternative to this is that you could use a cheaper material like Hardie panel, but then you will have to paint it every 5-10 years.
 If you think of the cost difference, it really is cheaper to go with the Kebony in the end.
 If you are interested in learning more about Kebony, you can reach out to Greenhome Solutions here in Seattle.

 A few closing notes about approaching sustainable design for your home.

 In general, when you approach sustainable design, it’s important to think of long-term cost vs. upfront costs.
-For the health of yourself, your family, and the environment, you want to think of the big picture costs and the cost to the planet.
+For the health of yourself, your family, and the planet that supports our life, you want to think of the big picture costs and the impacts on our environment.

-There are new things hitting the market every day, and we stay on top of the latest and greatest products and systems in order to help our clients reach their goals and preserve the environment.
+There are new things hitting the market every day, and we stay on top of the latest and greatest products and systems in order to help our clients reach their goals and maintain a healthier environment.
 We ask all the deep dive questions to make sure we are hitting target goals and doing the right thing for the planet and future generations.

 We’re always here to help and answer questions, and to help you reach your sustainable and aesthetic goals!